 Even when we may know or expect that someone is going to die, it can sometimes still be a shock when it actually happens, and our responses may come as a surprise to us.
-Alternatively, it may be that you have experienced a sudden and totally unexpected death as a result of the coronavirus or another unexpected and rapidly progressing illness.
+Alternatively, it may be that you have experienced a sudden and totally unexpected death as a result of an unexpected and rapidly progressing illness.

 Listed below are some of the feelings and experiences often described by those we support in bereavement.
 These responses can feel heightened following sudden and traumatic events that leave us feeling powerless and vulnerable.